The Doctor Who Tried To Save Houdini

 Train Trip to Detroit

 By the time Houdini and Bess were on the train to Detroit, Harry was suffering severe abdominal pains and had an elevated temperature of 102.
-The nurse, who was accompaning the party, correctly diagnosed an emergency and wired ahead for a physician to meet them at the train station.
+The nurse, who was accompaning the party, incorrectly gave him a “Seidlitz” powder, which is composed of bicarbonate of soda, potassium sodium tartrate and tartaric acid, which when mixed in water creates a “fizzy” concoction in order to produce a bowel movement.

 Detroit Receiving Hospital ( now Detroit General Receiving Hospital) has a rich history, dating back to the 1920s.
 At that time, it was known as the “Receiving” hospital, due to its location near the Michigan Central Railroad station, where it received emergency patients from across the country.